 - A one-page single paragraph abstract summarizing the entire work must appear at the beginning of the document.
+This should summarize how the research fits into the broader knowledge of the topic area. - An in-depth literature review must be included.
+This review will serve as the first chapter of the thesis and synopsize what is known about the research topic(s).
+Students may wish to use the literature review from their research proposal as the foundation for this chapter, and then build on this as they continue to explore the literature while conducting the research.

-This should summarize how the research fits into the broader knowledge of the topic area.
-Part of this information may, but is not required, to be presented in a separate introductory chapter. - An appropriate literature review must be included. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme.
+- Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme.
+This summary will serve as the final chapter in the thesis.